Cuprate/cuprate/CONTRIBUTING.md

 If you have a close to fully fleshed out idea, consider [opening a proposal](https://github.com/Cuprate/cuprate/issues/new/choose).

-Opening a PR with the `A-proposal` tag and writing the proposal in the PR description is also viable.
+Opening a PR and writing the proposal in the PR description is also viable.

 Examples:
 - https://github.com/Cuprate/cuprate/pull/146